kiteco/issue-tracker/README.md

 * __Kite Copilot:__ Standalone documentation tool that can show you docs for the Python object underneath your editor's cursor.

+You're a new user, you can [__download Kite here__](https://kite.com/download).

-Please open an issue in this repository if you are using Kite's product and have one of the following:
+Otherwise, please open an issue in this repository if you are using Kite's product and have one of the following:

 * 🐛 A bug report
 * 💡 A suggestion to enhance the product